itsthejoker/spiderweb/docs/middleware/csrf.md

 )
 ```

-> [!DANGER]
-> The CSRFMiddleware is incomplete at best and dangerous at worst.
-I am not a security expert, and my implementation is [very susceptible to the thing it is meant to prevent](https://en.wikipedia.org/wiki/Cross-site_request_forgery).
-While this is an big issue (and moderately hilarious), the middleware is still provided to you in its unfinished state.
-Be aware.

 Cross-site request forgery, put simply, is a method for attackers to make legitimate-looking requests in your name to a service or system that you've previously authenticated to.
 Ways that we can protect against this involve aggressively expiring session cookies, special IDs for forms that are keyed to a specific user, and more.

 > [!TIP]